mattcaron/misc_notes/kids_backups.md

        ssh-keygen -t rsa -f ~/.ssh/id_rsa_backup

-1. Sneakernet the `id_rsa_backup.pub` key into that individual account's `authorized keys`, with the following command limiter in front of it:
+1. Copy the `id_rsa_backup.pub` key into that individual account's `authorized keys`, with the following command limiter in front of it:

        command="/bin/rrsync /home/matt/backups/"